idbanham/WindowsServiceForEflow_Pub/README.md

 1.4.
 Follow https://docs.microsoft.com/en-us/azure/iot-edge/how-to-create-virtual-switch?view=iotedge-2020-11 to set up a virtual switch.
 As this is an Azure VM you cannot create an external switch.
 You do not need to create a DNS server as the EFLOW Linux VM will be allocated a static IP address later in the process.
 This IP address will be one between the Start and End IP range values that you set in step 6 of the Create Virtual Switch section.

 1.5.
 Follow https://docs.microsoft.com/en-us/azure/iot-edge/how-to-provision-single-device-linux-on-windows-symmetric?view=iotedge-2020-11&tabs=azure-portal%2Cpowershell#install-iot-edge to install EFLOW.
+In Step 1 replace the URL for the EFLOW .msi file with aka.ms/AzEflowMSI as this will give you the long term service branch installer.
+Using the URL in the document uses the latest version that may not be stable.
 When you get to Step 4, you'll need to run an extended command to set up the static IP Address.
 It's also worth using the parameters in the green box to give the EFLOW VM some more power.

 >Deploy-Eflow -cpuCount 1 -memoryInMB 1024 -vmDiskSize 2 -vswitchType Internal -vswitchName DefaultSwitch -ip4Address xxx.yyy.zzz.aaa -ip4PrefixLength 24 -ip4GatewayAddress <Gateway IP>